18F/tock-gas-ts/README.md

 ### Running in GAS

-The function exposed to the GAS runtime as `main` will be taken from `src/main.ts`'s default export.
+Any functions exported in `src/public.ts` will be exposed to the GAS runtime as top-level functions.

 To create the final bundle for export to GAS, run: